greatscottgadgets/hackrf/host/README.md

 ```

 ## How to build host software on Windows:
-### Prerequisites for cygwin, mingw, or Visual Studio:
+### Prerequisites for Cygwin, MinGW, or Visual Studio:

 * cmake-2.8.12.1 or later from http://www.cmake.org/cmake/resources/software.html
 * libusbx-1.0.18 or later from http://sourceforge.net/projects/libusbx/files/latest/download?source=files
 * fftw-3.3.5 or later from http://www.fftw.org/install/windows.html
 * Install Windows driver for HackRF hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
   - If you want to use Zadig select HackRF USB device and just install/replace it with WinUSB driver.

 >**Note for Windows build:**
- You shall always execute hackrf-tools from Windows command shell and not from Cygwin or Mingw shell because on Cygwin/Mingw
+ You shall always execute hackrf-tools from Windows command shell and not from Cygwin or MinGW shell because on Cygwin/MinGW
  Ctrl C is not managed correctly and especially for hackrf_transfer the Ctrl C(abort) will not stop correctly and will corrupt the file.

 ### For Cygwin: